AnneKDS/getandcleanproj/README.md

 1. The numbers of the above steps are reflected in the comments of the run_analysis.R file.
 2. See the CodeBook.md file for the project code book.
+3. Github seems to reformat both this and the codebook.md file, so numbering might not match